yliess86/PhDThesis/thesis.md

 #### Supervised Learning

 In +ml, problems are often formulated as data-driven learning tasks, where a computer is used to find a mapping $f: X \rightarrow Y$ from input space $X$ to output space $Y$.
 For example, $X$ could represent data about an e-mail and $Y$ the probability of this e-mail being spam.
 In practice, manually defining all the characteristics of a function $f$ that would satisfy this task is considered unpractical.
 It would require one to manually describe all potential rules defining spam.
-In +ml, the supervised framework offers a practical solution consisting of acquiring label data pairs, $(x, y) \in X \times Y$ for the current problem.
+In +ml, the supervised framework offers a practical solution consisting of acquiring label data pairs, $(x, y) \in X \times Y$ for the current problem (see @fig:dataflow).
 In our case, this would require gathering a dataset of e-mails and asking humans to label those as spam or not.

 **Objective Function**: Let us consider such a training dataset containing n independent pairs $\{(x_1, y_1), \dots, (x_n, y_n)\}$ sampled from the data distribution $D$, $(x_i, y_i) \sim D$.
 In +ml, we seek for learning a mapping $f: X \rightarrow Y$ by searching the space of the candidates function class $\mathcal{F}$.
 Defining a scalar objective function $L(\hat{y}, y)$ measuring the distance from true label $y$ and our prediction $f(x_i) = \hat{y}_i$ given $f \in \mathcal{F}$, the ultimate objective is to find the function $f^* \in F$ that best satisfy the following minimization problem (see @eq:f_star_objective):